IowaScaledEngineering/ise-docs/docs/SoundBytes Custom/manual.md

     Only one trigger will be detected and acted upon at the same time.
 Only the sound(s) for the first trigger will play.

-#### One-Shot Mode
+#### One-Shot Triggered Mode

-In One-Shot Mode, a randomly selected sound file from the event folder will be played.
+In One-Shot Triggered Mode, a randomly selected sound file from the event folder will be played.
 Playback will end when the sound file completes playing, regardless of the state of the trigger input.
 Playback will not repeat automatically, but can be retriggered by releasing the trigger input and then re-activating it.

 ##### Option Files